On Margins and Derandomisation in PAC-Bayes: PAC-BAYES FOR APPROXIMATIONS

 \subsection{Sub-Gaussian derandomisation}

-Another simple case to which the above bounds can be applied, often in a dimension-independent way, is that of total derandomisation by \emph{averaging}: for some \(P\), we set \(Q = \delta(F_P)\), a point mass measure on the \(P\)-aggregate function \(F_P(x) := \E_{f \sim P}f(x)\).
-If the score does not vary too much under \(P\), as defined by a sub-Gaussian condition, derandomised PAC-Bayes bounds follow.
+One simple case to which the above bounds can be applied, often in a dimension-independent way, is that of total derandomisation by \emph{averaging}: for some \(P\), we set \(Q = \delta(F_P)\), a point mass measure on the \(P\)-aggregate function \(F_P(x) := \E_{f \sim P}f(x)\).
+If the score does not vary too much under \(P\), as defined by a sub-Gaussian condition, derandomised PAC-Bayes bounds follow directly through our framework.
+This is a formalisation of a proof idea, used for example by \citet{langford2003pac}; by making this connection explicit we contribute a clearer understanding of PAC-Bayes derived margin bounds.

-First we define the idea of sub-Gaussian random functions, defined here in a slightly more general way to accommodate ``partial-derandomisation'' as defined later.
+First we define the idea of sub-Gaussian random functions, defined here in a slightly more general way to accommodate ``partial-derandomisation''.

 \begin{definition} We say a coupling \(\pi \in \Pi(P, Q)\) is \(\sigma^2\)-sub-Gaussian on \(\mathcal{Z}\) if

 and \(E_{f \sim P} f(x)[y] = E_{g \sim Q} g(x)[y]\), for all \(t \in \Re\), \((x, y) \in \mathcal{Z}\).
 The square bracket indicates the \(y\)th index if the output is multi-dimensional; in the scalar case we remove it. \end{definition}